NCAR/tiegcm/doc/userguide/glossary.rst

 .. glossary::

+   benchmark runs
+     A series of :ref:`validation/test runs <tests>` made with each release of the model.
+Namelist files and job scripts used to make these benchmark runs are available in subdirectories under the :term:`tests/` directory of the current release (e.g., namelist input files for the "control" test run are ``modeldir/tests/control/*.inp``).

    continuation run
      A continuation run continues from the last history of the previous run.
      That history (:ref:`START <START>` time) must be on the first :ref:`OUTPUT <OUTPUT>` file